Matthew Pilkington: Family

-His first wife Laetitia van Lewen, born about 1709 in Cork and like him diminutive, was the eldest child of a prominent Dublin obstetrician, Dr John van Lewen.
+His first wife Laetitia van Lewen, born about 1709 in County Cork and like him diminutive, was the eldest child of a prominent Dublin obstetrician, Dr John van Lewen.
 Three of their children died in infancy and the later life of their daughter Betty is unclear.
 Of the two surviving sons, William the elder became a Church of Ireland clergyman holding rural livings, while Jack (John Carteret Pilkington) had a short but colourful career as singer, soldier, actor and writer in Ireland and in England.

 After divorcing Laetitia in 1738, Matthew took Nancy Sandes as his mistress, marrying her on 27 August 1750 less than a month after Laetitia's death.
 Neither of the two children they had survived infancy.
 In his will of 14 February 1754, since destroyed, though he owned houses he had inherited from his parents and valuable artworks, he left his eldest son only five pounds while the estranged Jack and Betty were left one shilling each.